List of Playboy Playmates of 1967: May

 Anne Randall (born Barbara Ann Burrus on September 23, 1944) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its May 1967 issue.

 Her centerfold was photographed by Mario Casilli.

 June

 Joey Gibson (born Nancy Virginia Cole on August 11, 1945) was Playboy magazine's Playmate of the Month for its June 1967 issue.

 Her centerfold was photographed by Peter Gowland.

 July

 Heather Ryan (born March 18, 1947) was Playboy magazine's Playmate of the Month for its July 1967 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.

 Ryan went on to become a wildlife biologist.
 She writes about scientific topics and leads ecotours.

 August

 DeDe Lind (April 15, 1947 – February 4, 2020) Born Diane Gayle Lind; was Playboy magazine's Playmate of the Month for its August 1967 issue.
 Her centerfold was photographed by Mario Casilli.

-DeDe died February 4, 2020, from ovarian cancer in Boca Raton, Florida.
+Lind died February 4, 2020, from ovarian cancer in Boca Raton, Florida.
 She was 72.